Investrust Bank

-Investrust Bank Plc., commonly known as Investrust Bank, is a commercial bank in Zambia.
-It is licensed by the Bank of Zambia, the central bank and national banking regulator.
+Investrust Bank Plc., commonly known as Investrust Bank, was a commercial bank in Zambia, licensed by the Bank of Zambia, the central bank and national banking regulator.
+In 2024, the bank became insolvent and was possessed by the Bank of Zambia.

 Location

-The head office of the bank is in Ody's Building, along Great East Road, in Lusaka.
-The main branch of Investrust Bank Zambia Limited is located in Investrust House, at 4527 and 4527 Freedom Way, in the city of Lusaka, the largest city and capital of Zambia.
-The geographical coordinates of the bank's main branch are: 15°25'23.0"S, 28°16'46.0"E (Latitude:-15.423056; Longitude:28.279444).
+The head office of the bank was in Ody's Building, along Great East Road, in Lusaka.
+The main branch of Investrust Bank Zambia Limited was located in Investrust House, at 4527 and 4527 Freedom Way, in the city of Lusaka, Zambia.

 Overview

 As of December 2016, Investrust Bank was a medium-sized financial services provider in Zambia.
 It had under its control, assets totaling ZMW:1.284 billion (US$129.7 million), with shareholders' equity valued at ZMW:115.32 million (US$11.64 million).

 History

 The bank was founded in 1996, registering as a corporate entity, receiving a banking license and commencing banking operations during that year.
 In the beginning, the institution was privately held and was known as Investrust Merchant Bank Zambia Limited.
 In 2002, the bank's name was changed to Investrust Bank Limited.
 During 2004, the bank's stock was provisionally listed on the Lusaka Stock Exchange (LUSE) for the first time.
 In 2007 the bank's stock became fully listed on the LUSE.
+In April 2024 the Bank of Zambia formally took possession of the bank due to insolvency.
+In July 2025 the bank was formerly delisted.